 Conditions That Mimic CTS

 - Tendonitis, bursitis, and gout.

 - Thoracic outlet syndrome.

 How to Ease Neck Herniated Disc Problems

-The problem is that the herniated discs push against the spinal cord and the pressure can interfere with the nerves running through the spine.
-Therefore it should be treated to avoid further damage.
+The problem is that the herniated discs push against the spinal cord, and the pressure can interfere with the nerves running through the spine.
+Therefore, it should be treated to avoid further damage.

 Treatment is sometimes as simple as changing behavior.
 Examples of behavior changes include modifying my sitting position and sleeping with correctly sized pillows under my head.

 I needed to raise my office chair (it’s adjustable), and I lowered the monitor, so I don’t look up as I look at the computer screen.
-That helped correct my sitting posture so I don't crimp my neck by bending it back.
+That helped correct my sitting posture, so I don't crimp my neck by bending it back.